This post summarizes my study notes on the topic of ACI End Point Groups (EPG).

 EPG and Domains

-- Can be attached to one or more VMM Domains.
+- An EPG can be attached to one or more VMM Domains.
 In this case we say “we extend an EPG x to the VMM Domain y”

 - When an EPG extends to a VMM Domain of type VMware, network segments called “Port Groups” will be automatically created on the vSphere Virtual Switch.
 The name of the Port Group will include the VMM Domain name and the EPG name.
 The VMware administrator will then have to manually assign VMs to Port Groups.